peak/s5cmd/README.md

     s5cmd cp 's3://bucket/logs/2020/03/*' logs/

-`s5cmd` will match the given wildcard by doing an efficient search against the given prefix.
+`s5cmd` will match the given wildcards and arguments by doing an efficient search against the given prefixes.
 All matching objects will be downloaded in parallel. `s5cmd` will create the destination directory if it is missing.

 `logs/` directory content will look like: